 Buying annual travel insurance can help you save a lot of money.
 But exactly how much?

-Singapore has become a nation of experienced travellers.
-In fact, travelling overseas has become so commonplace in Singapore that, these days, some jetsetters I know can just go on spontaneous trips without much planning.
+Singapore is a nation of experienced travellers.
+Before Covid-19 turned the world upside down, travelling overseas was so commonplace in Singapore.
+Some jetsetters would take off on spontaneous trips without much planning.

-This means that their travel insurance could add up and buying annual travel insurance a better choice than many single-trip travel insurance policies.
-Here’s a simple infographic to illustrate the difference, and 3 key questions to consider:
+Now that travel is back on the agenda again with regulations being eased, your travel insurance could add up and buying annual travel insurance a better choice than many single-trip travel insurance policies.
+Here’s are 3 key questions to consider before you decide which is the better option for you:

 1. Will annual travel insurance be cheaper for me?